prastuti08/Telco-Customer-Churn./README.md

  - Accuracy, Precision, Recall, F1-score, and Confusion Matrix analysis.

 ## Visualizations
-Here are some examples from the analysis:
+## Here are some examples from the analysis:
-Churn rate by Contract Type
+- Churn rate by Contract Type
-Churn rate by Payment Method
+- Churn rate by Payment Method
-Internet Service vs Churn
+- Internet Service vs Churn

-Support Vector Machine (SVM)
 ## Steps in the Project
 1. Data Cleaning & Handling Missing Values
 2. Exploratory Data Analysis (EDA) – understanding patterns in churn